When we started the Coalition for Reform in Political Advertising in May 2018 there was no plan for political ad reform.

 Parliament could expand the remit of one of the Electoral Commission, the Advertising Standards Authority or the Election Committee of Ofcom – or found an alternative body.

-3/ Require all factual claims used in political adverts to be pre-cleared
+3/ Require all objective factual claims used in political adverts to be substantiated

 If a campaign wants to make a seemingly objective and quantifiable claim in its political advertising, it should be accurate and stand up to independent scrutiny.